mponce0/SystemTools/src-content/glossary.md

 ## Interpreter
-Program used by *interpreted* programming lanuages to read and process line by line the instructions provided.
+Program used by *interpreted* programming languages to read and process line by line the instructions provided.

 ## Compilation
 Process of taking a source code and generate an executable or binary code, that can be run in the computer.
-Differently from an interpreter the compiler will read the whole source code, analyze it, check for different type of error, even improve it in some cases, and make sure evrything is proper place and form to generate a valid executable.
+Differently from an interpreter the compiler will read the whole source code, analyze it, check for different type of error, even improve it in some cases, and make sure everything is proper place and form to generate a valid executable.
    * Stages/Phases:

       In general, there are 3 main compilation stages:

-      - *pre-compilation*, where the compiler calls another program named *pre-compiler* to take care of pre-compile declarations, i.e. all instructions that being with "#", suhc as, macro definitions, include statements, etc.
+      - *pre-compilation*, where the compiler calls another program named *pre-compiler* to take care of pre-compile declarations, i.e. all instructions that being with "#", such as, macro definitions, include statements, etc.
       - *compilation*
       - *linking*

    * Compilation errors
       Produced by the compiler, these represent situations in which the compiler can not generate the corresponding binary code from a source code.
-      Causes for this vary, but could include syntaxtical mistakes, improver instructions implementation, types missmatches, etc.
+      Causes for this vary, but could include syntactical mistakes, improver instructions implementation, types mismatches, etc.

    * Warning Messages
       These observations and concerns raised by the compiler.
-Warning won't stop the compiler from generating an executable but in general are a sympton of soemthing else that may not be working correctly or as we might expect to.
+Warning won't stop the compiler from generating an executable but in general are a symptom of something else that may not be working correctly or as we might expect to.
       In general the recommendation is to adjust the code until the compilation does not generate any warning messages or at least to understand why these are there.
       Recommended flags to use during compilation: ```-Wall``` and ```-Werror```.